 We are fortunate to have many outstanding young scientists joining us this summer to work on molecular ferroelectrics research.
 Regular group members Shashi Poddar, Jingfeng Song, Ross Kuchta, Ben Sukup, Andy Fanning, and Shuo Sun are joined by: Professor Tim Reece and student Evan Folk from the University of Nebraska at Kearny; science teachers Steve Wignall form Seward High School and Melissa Terry from Lincoln High School; Undergraduate student Cynthia Shrestha from the University of New Orleans; and student Felix Cui from Lincoln East High School and Cole Shank from Lincoln High School.

 New Group Members

 Spring, 2016.
 Two researchers have recently joined the group.
-Ross Kuchta is a first-year UNL graduate student who has joined us to work on his Ph.D. in Physics.
+Ross Kuchta is a first-year graduate student who has joined us to work on his Ph.D. in Physics.
 Ross received his Bachelor of Science in nearby Southwest Minnesota State University.
 Dr. Shuo Sun joins us as a visiting professor to work on projects of mutual interest involving ferroelectric polymers.
 Sun received his M.S. and Ph.D. from Lanzhou University is and is currently an Associate Professor in the National Laboratory for Infrared Physics, Shanghai Institute of Technical Physics, Chinese Academy of Sciences.

 Jingfeng Song receives a Ph.D. in Physics

-Jingfeng Song makes lots of ferroelectric nanopillars
+Jingfeng Song makes a lot of NanoPillars

 A July 2016 paper in the Journal of Materials Chemistry C describes Jingfeng's uses soft-mold reverse nanoimprinting lithography to make arrays of nanopillars from ferroelectric polyvinylidene fluoride.